- In the bowl of your stand mixer, place all the ingredients.

 - With the flat beater on low speed beat and fully incorporate the dough.
 The dough will be wet and sticky.

 - Switch to a dough hook and beat the dough vigorously for 5 minutes or until the sides of the bowl is cleared.
-You can knead the dough by hand on a floured surface, but this is a sticky-dough and additional flour will result in a denser loaf.
+You can knead the dough by hand on a floured surface, but this is a sticky-dough and any additional flour will result in a denser loaf.

 - Line a baking sheet with parchment paper.